 Thankfully you’re not alone.
 Here are some best email marketing practices and useful suggestions to give you a leg-up on the competition.

-If there’s something most of the experts agreed on, it’s how this past year forced us to focus more on integrating empathy and building human connections.
+If there’s something most of the experts agreed on, it’s how the past few years forced us to focus more on integrating empathy and building human connections.
 The pandemic has impacted all of us and has altered the way we communicate and interact with each other, and also with brands.

 For brands, this massive shift in relationships means that they have had to adapt their messaging, channels, and timeliness of their messages.
 Long gone are the days in which marketing emails would just be a collection of sales pitches and overly promotional copy.
 Now, email marketing must play a role in building a consistent experience that focuses on positive and uplifting content.